WhyNotHugo/django-renderpdf/README.rst

 Licence
 -------

-Django-renderpdf is licensed under the ISC licence.
+django-renderpdf is licensed under the ISC licence.
 See LICENCE for details.